BIM in modular construction

 Interaction of BIM and modular construction

-Today, modular construction is very popular due to a number of advantages, such as the high speed of construction of facilities, versatility of structures, the ability to quickly dismantle and transport the facility, and low construction costs.
+Today, modular construction is very popular due to a number of advantages, such as the high speed of construction of facilities, the versatility of structures, the ability to quickly dismantle and transport the facility, and low construction costs.

 BIM is the key not only to the unification of block modules and the possibility of their cheaper transportation, and fast and reliable docking during installation but also to the optimization of planning solutions, management of the logistics process, installation and operation of buildings using a 3D model.